 Pancreatic cancer patients interested in this clinical trial/research study should speak with their physicians about having their tumors tested for MSI by ProPath.
 The Lustgarten Foundation has agreed to pay for this testing.
 Moreover, those patients who test positive and whose disease is resistant to other therapies may be eligible for this clinical trial/research study at Johns Hopkins using pembrolizumab.
-Patients will receive tumor testing, treatment and clinical care free of charge.
+Patients will receive tumor testing, treatment, and clinical care free of charge.
 However, patients may incur other costs.
-The research study/trial may be limited, so patients who test positive for the MSI mutation will be evaluated on a first come, first serve basis.
+The clinical trial/research study may be limited, so patients who test positive for the MSI mutation will be evaluated on a first come, first serve basis.

 For more information about this clinical trial/research study, please contact ProPath at ProPath.com or The Lustgarten Foundation at 1-866-789-1000.

 Please check back for additional updates on our patient recruitment efforts!